Full-time MBA programme content and structure

 Programme integration: teamworking workshops, personality profiling

-Big Team Challenge: meet a corporate partner and work on a business challenge
+Big Team Challenge: meet our partner organisations and work on a business challenge facing either the corporate or voluntary sector

 October - December